Azure-Samples/azure-sql-db-dotnet-rest-api/README.md

 - [Create an ASP.NET Core app in App Service on Linux](https://docs.microsoft.com/en-us/azure/app-service/containers/quickstart-dotnetcore)

-The only thing you have do in addition to what explained in the above articles is to add the connection string to the Azure Web App configuration.
+The only thing you have do in addition to what explained in the above article is to add the connection string to the Azure Web App configuration.
 Using AZ CLI, for example:

 ```bash
 appName="azure-sql-db-dotnet-rest-api"